Technology

 ASHPs are cheaper than ground source heat pumps.
 The Energy Saving Trust (EST) estimates that the cost of installing a typical ASHP system ranges between £7,000 and £11,000.

-The payback period (the time taken to recoup the cost of the system in energy savings) depends on how efficiently your system works, the type of system you're replacing, whether you can get money with the RHI and how you'll be using the heat generated from the pump.
+The payback period (the time taken to recoup the cost of the system in energy savings) depends on how efficiently your system works, the type of heating system you're replacing, whether you can get money with the RHI and how you'll be using the heat generated by the pump.

 If replacing an old heating system, the EST says that an average performing air source heat pump in a four-bedroom detached home could save: